-Teraterm is an open source software.
+Teraterm is open-source software.
 A free copy can be downloaded from http://en.sourceforge.jp/projects/ttssh2/releases/

 - Press ENTER key on the main window and a command prompt should appear as in the image below.

 - Enter the command at the command prompt.
-Example “ver” command and response is in the image below.
+Example “ver” command and response are in the image below.

 Controlling the module using a custom program